 Support for Trial Users

 We offer software trials on selected products for evaluation purposes.
 Support for trial users is limited to 30 days from the registration date.
-Service Requests for your trial software may only be submitted during the first 30 days of your testing period.
+Cases for your trial software may only be submitted during the first 30 days of your testing period.